mattstraczek/flights_final_project/README.md

         - Ensures data being read from text file is formatted correctly or else it is not included in our data
     - Prims:
         - Check to see if the starting airport is inlcuded in the graph and connected to at least one other airport
-        - If invalid Route structures are passed to Prims, associated airports would not be included in the MST
+        - If invalid route structures are passed to Prims, associated airports would not be included in the MSTChec
+        - Check to see that the minimal edge (route) is selected when constructing the MST
     - BFS:
         - Checks to see if start node is equal to end node
         - Checks if the start node and end node are connected